KacpiW/spark-sanbox/README.md

 # spark-sanbox
-A repository to practice apache spark with pyspark!
+A repository to practice apache spark with pyspark, nothing formal